-ansurpur (UP): It's early orning.
-And a bunch of an chic lorries and tractors collen with sugarcane are swollen with sugarcane are already bolding up the traffic on NH 58.
-A little ahead, a posse of bullock carts in simliar condition has formed a hydra-headed queue before a sugar mill in this dusty kasba.
+LETTER FROM MANSURPU In western UP, sugarcane is life Mansurpur (UP): It's early morning.
+And a bunch of anorning.
+And a bunch of an chic lorries and tractors collen with sugarcane are sigar mill in this dusty kasbal.
 It will be hours before the yield is delivered.
 Outside, Raj Kumar Tyagi of Mubarakpur village sits by his tractor unmindful of asthmatic dust hanging thick in the air.
-"We are used to waiting," he says, "That's what a trop like sugarcane that takes almost a year to mature teaches farmers."
-The wait from all accontrol wait, thou waith dethis year, the quality and quantity is good." says Vipin Tyagi, manager (cane), Uttam Sugar Mills.
-The state government hasn't announced the year's procurement price yet.
-But the cheery mod flows from a rustic wisdom that former pradhan of Tughluqpur village.
-Om Singh, typifies.
-He says.
-"With UP assembly elections due early next year, farmers believe chief minister Mulayam Singh Yadaw will declare a high procurement rate just like wheat."
-Farmerfriendly organisations have been issuing press statements to keep the pressure.
-Last year, cane farmers earfied around Rs.
-30-136 per quintal.
-This year, they hope to fetch al least Rs 150 per quintal.
+"We are used to waiting." he says, "That's what a crop like sugarcane that takes, almost a year to mature teaches, almost a year to mature teaches.
+The wait, from all accounts, has been worth it.
+"This year, the quality and quantity is good," says Vipin Tyagi, manager (cane).
+Uttam Sugar Mills.
+The state government han't amounted the year's procurement price yet.
+But the chery mood flows from a rustic wisdom that former pradhan of Tughingur village, Om Singh, typines He says," With IP assembly elections due early next year, the production of nappers hide their victims in tall sugarcane fields after the crop is reaped, the venue shifts elsewhere," says Amarendra Senera SP Muzzfarnagar district: But unlike Punjab, where festivals like Lohritar elinited to wheat har vesting, no such celebrations are associated where the sugarcane, "says Muzzfarnagar-based psychologist San jay Singh.

-brous stalk isn't just the region's primary crop.
-In these parts, sugarcane is synonymous with life.
-It's not only the spine of the local economy; it's also the soul of its social calendar.
-The quantum of production and its price decides both marriage spending tributes about 44% of The crop to tal cane productio or farm.
-2.25 million hectares sugarcane cultivation t means 135 million tonnes of And western UF promes a day sometimes, the number is as high as infine," he informs.
-But for a liquor seller in Khatauli kasha, the season has a different meaning.
-"To me il means the end of the beer and the beginning of whisky season," he says.
-Delays ink farmers, P 19 The policy of liberalisation that India has been following since the late 1980s have had a very significant impact on agriculture and rural society.
+Statistics show UP conendly organisations ha friendly organisations have been issuing press statements to keep the pressure.
+Last year, cane farmers earned around Rs 130-135 per quintal.
+This year, they chope to fetch at least Rs 150 per quintal.
+But the long, jointed fi-brous stalk isn't just the re-gion's primary cop.
+In these parts, sugarcane is synony-mous with life.
+It's not only the spine of the local econo-my; it's also the soul of its so my; it's also the soul of its so Jay Singh

+Statistics show UP contributes about 44% of India's

+total cane production.
+About

+225 million hectares is undersugarcane cultivation.
+In 2006

+60, the state produced around

+125 million tonnes of the crop

+And western UP is cane

+heartland.
+As Pervez Garg of

+Delays Irk farmers, P 19

+The policy of liberalisation that India has been following since the late 1980s have had a very significant impact on agriculture and rural society.
 The policy entails participation in the World Trade Organisation (WTO), which aims to bring about a more free international trading system and requires the opening up of Indian markets to imports.
 After decades of state support and protected markets, Indian farmers have been exposed to competition from the global market.
-For instance, we have all seen imported fruits and other food items on the shelves of our local stores - items that were not available a few years ago because of import barriers.
+For instance, we have all seen imported fruits and other food items on the shelves of our local stores - items that were not available a few years ago because of import substitution policies.
 Recently, India has also decided to import wheat, a controversial decision that reverses the earlier policy of self-reliance in foodgrains.
 And bring back bitter memories of dependencey on American foodgrains in the early years after Independence.